20481A5450/ModeraAI/readme.md

    ```sh
    cp .env.example .env
    ```
    Configure the `.env` file with the required database and API keys.
+If OpenAI API is unavailable, configure Google Perspective API as a fallback.

 3. Start the services using Docker Compose:
    ```sh